opencui/opendu/README.md

-# LUG, Language Understanding and Generation
+# RALUG (Retrieval-augmented Language Understanding and Generation)

-For now, this repository contained retrieval augmented generation based implementation of language understanding ( a term commonly use in chatbot development community), or function calling known tool-using.
+For now, RALUG is retrieval augmented generation based open source implementation of function calling API that is designed for dialog understanding in chatbot development and tool-using agent development.

-It is designed to be an open source implementation of function calling, which can be used with any LLM with provided finetune implementation for both embedding model and generation model.
+It is designed to be used with any LLMs with provided finetune script for both embedding model and generation model.
 We will also make efficient inference possible based on excellent project like llama.cpp, vllm, for example.
+With open sourced LLM, you can privately deploy the entire function calling API solution anywhere you want.

 There are couple basic goals for this repo:
 1. It should use the same return as OpenAI function calling API.